John Entwistle: The Who

 While Entwistle was known for being the quietest member of the Who, he in fact often exerted major influences on the rest of the band.
 For instance, Entwistle was the first member of the band to wear a Union Jack waistcoat.
 This piece of clothing later became one of Townshend's signature garments.

 In 1974, he compiled Odds & Sods, a collection of unreleased Who material.
 Entwistle designed the cover art for the band's seventh studio album, The Who by Numbers (1975), and in a 1996 interview remarked that it had cost £30 to create, while the Quadrophenia cover, designed by Pete Townshend, had cost £16,000.

-Entwistle also experimented throughout his career with 'Bi-amping', where the high and low ends of the bass are sent through separate signal paths, allowing for more control over the output.
-At one point his rig became so loaded down with speaker cabinets and processing gear that it was dubbed "Little Manhattan", in reference to the towering, skyscraper-like stacks, racks and blinking lights.
+Entwistle also experimented throughout his career with 'bi-amping', where the high and low ends of the bass guitar are sent through separate signal paths, allowing for more control over the output.
+At one point his rig became so loaded down with speaker cabinets and processing gear that it was dubbed "little Manhattan", in reference to the towering, skyscraper-like stacks, racks and blinking lights.